-Dual-Toxin Bt Cotton: Varieties of Bt cotton that express two Bt toxins are considerably more effective against loopers than are single-toxin Bt cottons.
+Dual- and Triple-Gene Bt Cotton: Varieties of Bt cotton that express two or three Bt toxins are considerably more effective against loopers than are single-toxin Bt cottons.
 They may still require supplemental treatments because of unusually high insect populations or compromised toxin expression.